 Valencia James is a Barbadian freelance performer, maker and researcher interested in the intersection between dance, theatre, technology and activism.
 She believes in the responsibility of artists to reflect socio-political issues and in the power of the arts to inspire change.
 Since 2013 Valencia has been researching the application of machine learning to dance and how artificial intelligence may change the future of performing arts.
 She co-founded the AI_am project and in 2015 presented the project at TEDxDanubia, TEDxGöteborg, as well as the International Joint Conference on Artificial Intelligence in Buenos Aires and the International Symposium of Electronic Art in Vancouver.
 In 2016 she presented the project at the Gothenburg Science Festival and at Brain Bar Budapest.
 AI_am premiered their first evening-length work in Budapest and Gothenburg in October 2017.
 Valencia holds a BA in Modern Dance from the Hungarian Dance Academy and has worked with choreographers such as Ian Douglas, Yvette Bozsik, Zoltan Grecso, Maureen Whiting and Portsha Jefferson.
 In 2012, Valencia was invited by Wim Vandekeybus to participate in his research program at the world-renown Ultima Vez Dance Company in Brussels.
 Valencia won the 2014 Viktor Fulop and danceWEB Scholarships, with which she was able to study at the ImpulsTanz Festival in Vienna that year.
 She has performed widely in Hungary, Romania, France, Israel, Sweden, Argentina, and Canada.
 After a decade in Hungary, Valencia is now based in the San Francisco Bay Area.

-My work will be supported by the expertise of creative technologists Thomas Wester, Ben Purdy and Sorob Louie.
+Her work will be supported by the expertise of creative technologists Thomas Wester, Ben Purdy and Sorob Louie.